Tiburon, California: Geography and climate

-According to the United States Census Bureau, the town has a total area of 13.2 sqmi.
-4.4 sqmi of it is land and 8.7 sqmi of it (66.27%) is water, much in the form of Richardson Bay.
+According to the United States Census Bureau, the town has a total area of 13.2 sqmi, of which 4.4 sqmi is land and 8.7 sqmi (66.27%) is water, much in the form of Richardson Bay.

 The serpentine soils of Ring Mountain and the Tiburon hills are host to a unique plant community, including several endemic or near-endemic species, notably, the Tiburon mariposa lily, the Tiburon indian paintbrush, and the Tiburon jewelflower, as well as a number of other rare and endangered species Ring Mountain is also a significant location of Native American prehistoric sites, notably rock carvings.